GEANT/docker-postfix/README.md

 **Please note - docker hub cuts off this readme as it is quite long.
 To view the full readme [click here](https://github.com/mikenye/docker-postfix/blob/master/README.md).**

 ---

+## CI

+CI is a work in progress.
+The original CI was set to run on Github.
+At the moment we use an internal Gitlab CI, tirggered by tag creation.
+We plan to move back to Action, but on Forgejo/Codeberg.

 ## Services